DfAC/DfAC.github.io/_posts/2015-10-10-Code-online.md

 ##Rendering knitr

 I tended to use http://rpubs.com/ to get my R knitr online.
 It has one major benefit -  publishing directly [from RStudio](https://rpubs.com/about/getting-started) which makes things easy.
-Unfornately it did not allow a direct link to my github code.
 The disadvantage:

 * no direct link to gihub
 * update is a two step process: update to http://rpubs.com/ and gihub